xianyu564/divination-vs-science/README_EN.md

 - **🔐 Private Access**: Donors receive access to private repository

 ## 💝 Sponsorship & Support

+> 💡 **Friendly Reminder**: We recommend experiencing the project content first to understand its value before considering sponsorship

 **Important Note**: Sponsorship for this project is **NOT for profit**, but rather support and recognition for the author's research work.